othsma/kepler-test-firebase/cline_docs/codebaseSummary.md

 - Integrated point-of-sale functionality
 - Enhanced dashboard with sales metrics
 - Added user management capabilities
+- Fixed POS checkout issue for client sales with improved client selection UI
+- Added validation and error handling for POS operations

 ## User Feedback Integration

 Recent user feedback has highlighted:
 - ✅ Need for consolidation of receipt/invoice components (Implemented)
+- ✅ Fixed critical POS checkout issue for client sales (Implemented)
+- ✅ Improved client selection UX in POS with visual indicators (Implemented)
 - Potential performance issues with redundant code
 - Desire for more consistent UI across the application

 These points have been incorporated into the current cleanup task to improve the overall quality and maintainability of the codebase.
 The consolidation of receipt/invoice components has been completed, resulting in a more maintainable and consistent document generation system.
+The POS checkout issue has been resolved with enhanced client selection functionality and proper error handling.